Banata

 Client-Side API

-Step 1: Send the OTP
+Step 1 -- Send the Code

 import { authClient } from "@/lib/auth-client";